 South Africa is a racially diverse country and every day, people of different races encounter one another.
-Among other places, the workplace is often times environment in which different races meet, as this is where the South African working population spends most of their time.
-Our Constitution is considered one of the best in the world, especially in respect of the fundamental rights it guarantees, however no right is absolute and same can be limited in terms of Section 36 of the Constitution.
+Among other places, the workplace is often times an environment in which different races meet, as this is where the South African working population spends most of their time.
+Our Constitution is considered one of the best in the world, especially in respect of the fundamental rights it guarantees, however no right is absolute and some can be limited in terms of Section 36 of the Constitution.

 Section 16 of the Constitution grants all citizens freedom of expression, but what happens when one abuses this right?
-Let us have a look as to whether an employee can be dismissed for posting a racially discriminative post of Facebook.
+Let us have a look as to whether an employee can be dismissed for posting a racially discriminative post on Facebook.
 In particular we will discuss some of the cases that have dealt with this issue.

 Dyonashe v Siyaya Skills Institute (Pty) Ltd (2018) 3 BALR 280 (CCMA):

 In this matter, the Commission for Conciliation, Mediation, and Arbitration (herein after the“CCMA”) had to assess whether Mr Dyonashe, the employee, was fairly dismissed by his employer, Siyaya Skills Institute.
 The employee was charged with two charges.
 The first charge being the use of abusive and racist language and / or grossly inappropriate conduct resulting from a racist and / or derogatory statement the employee made on Facebook, where he stated: “Kill the Boer, we need to kill these”.
 The second charge being that he brought the company’s name into disrepute, as a client complained about the Facebook comment to the employer.
 A hearing was conducted and the employee was found guilty of the first charge and dismissed.
 The employee then referred a claim for unfair dismissal to the CCMA.